William H. H. Crosier

-Sergeant William Henry Harrison Crosier (May 5, 1844 to March 14, 1903) was an American soldier who fought in the American Civil War.
-Crosier received the country's highest award for bravery during combat, the Medal of Honor, for his action during the Battle of Peachtree Creek in Georgia on 20 July 1864.
-He was honored with the award on 12 January 1892.
+Sergeant William Henry Harrison Crosier (May 5, 1844 – March 14, 1903) was an American soldier who fought in the American Civil War.
+Crosier received the country's highest award for bravery during combat, the Medal of Honor, for his action during the Battle of Peachtree Creek in Georgia on July 20, 1864.
+He was honored with the award on January 12, 1892.

 Biography

-Crosier was born in Skaneateles, New York on 5 May 1844.
+Crosier was born in Skaneateles, New York on May 5, 1844.
 He enlisted into the 149th New York Infantry.
-He died on 14 March 1903 and his remains are interred at the Oakwood Cemetery.
+He died on March 14, 1903, and his remains are interred at Oakwood Cemetery in Syracuse.

 Medal of Honor citation

 Severely wounded and ambushed by the enemy, he stripped the colors from the staff and brought them back into the line.